 I always work in metric when sewing, as I can’t be bothered keeping track of fractions.

 (It’s a myth that everyone in the UK is metric – it’s far more complicated than that.
-We use a mixture of different measurements depending on age, type of measurement, scale, where we learnt… I cook in pounds and ounces, check the weather in centigrade, travel in miles, estimate small distances in millimetres – and use centimetres, metres, feet and yards interchangeably for intermediate distances, depending on my mood.
+We use a mixture of different measurements depending on age, type of measurement, scale, where we learnt… I cook in pounds and ounces, check the weather in centigrade, travel in miles, estimate small distances in millimeters – and use centimeters, meters, feet and yards interchangeably for intermediate distances, depending on my mood.
 The standard warning about not mixing measurements is meant for me!)

 For the record, unless I’m sewing clothing when I go for the standard 16mm (5/8″) allowance, I like 1 cm best.
 Small enough that you don’t feel you’re wasting fabric, but large enough to allow for a bit of imprecise cutting, ravelly fabrics and tweaking if necessary.
 I’ll use 1/4″ seams on patchwork projects because there are so many seams and anything larger results in a lot of wastage, but it always makes me a little nervous…

 So go on, you know you want to.
-What’s your favourite seam allowance?
+What’s your favorite seam allowance?

 Want free patterns and templates?
 Click here to subscribe and get access to the Sewing Spark freebies.